-This length of cable can be inserted before the R connector on the front panel of the analyzer.
+This length of cable can be inserted between the R CHANNEL IN and OUT connectors on the front panel of the analyzer.
 The delay of this cable must be less than 5μ s.

 Increasing Sweep Speed

 You can increase the analyzer sweep speed by avoiding the use of some features that require computational time for implementation and updating, such as bandwidth marker tracking.